robertohuertasm/figma-asset-downloader/docs/home.md

 You can currently get artifacts for `Windows`, `MacOS` & `Ubuntu`.

-Just download the your preferred release from [GitHub releases](https://github.com/robertohuertasm/figma-asset-downloader/releases), unzip it and add the `fad` executable to your path.
+Just download your preferred release from [GitHub releases](https://github.com/robertohuertasm/figma-asset-downloader/releases), unzip it and add the `fad` executable to your path.

 You can compile it yourself if you need to use it in another `OS`: